OgeneDigital/training-notes/2017-11-27/readme.md

 - Text
 - Comment

-Using the following HTML, we can see how JS interprets this markup:
+Using the following HTML, we can see how JS interprets markup:

 ```markup
 <html>